 To wrap up Muse Dash

-Muse Dash is a good rhythm game and effective time waster especially if I want to take a short break from my work.
+Muse Dash is a good rhythm game and an effective time waster especially if I want to take a short break from my work.

 There are some songs that are a bit lag, out of sync, or obvious frame drop because of too many notes flying around on the screen so I just have to make sure there’s no program running in the background (It’s so obvious in my video because OBS is running) or at least get a better laptop that is capable of handling this kind games.
 So that’s a little bit of a downside playing that game but overall still a fun game.